RECETOX/specdatri_reporting/README.md

 2: When testing with `act` do not use a token that has the permission to make push requests else your test data will mess with "production" data.

-3: When testing with `act` know that the push may fail due to the fact that you can't directly push to main
+3: When testing with `act` know that the push may fail due to the fact that you can't directly push to main.

 4: Always,I repeat always devlop on another branch not main and never push directly to main.